50 Awful Health Habits Everyone Still Does—But Shouldn’t!

 According to a survey conducted by ZocDoc, almost one-quarter of people lie to their doctors.
 The most common reasons?
 Embarrassment and fear of being judged.

-You Drank A Sports Drink After The Gym
+You Drank A Sports Drink After a Workout

 Their marketing might suggest they're healthy, but sports drinks like Gatorade and Powerade contain the equivalent of 8 teaspoons of sugar, along with sodium.
 Too much of either in your diet can cause hypertension, says Morton Tavel, MD, clinical professor emeritus at the Indiana University School of Medicine and author of Health Tips, Myths and Tricks: A Physician's Advice.
 "Unless someone is exercising or competing in a sporting event for longer than 90 minutes, there is no reason to drink something with excess sugar and electrolytes," he adds.